hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 * ACGAN makes the improvement upon CGAN by adding an auxiliary class decoder network.
 * ACGAN assumes forcing the network to do additional work will improve the performance of the original task.
   * The additional work is the added classification
+    * This added classification also helps ACGAN decides which class to generate, same as what CGAN does
   * The original task is fake data generation
 * ACGAN vs CGAN
   * The data input doesn't have to be images, but here let's use images as an example